East Oakland, Oakland, California: Food and liquor stores

-Along with the socioeconomic disparities that people in East Oakland face, is the issue of food scarcity.
-East Oakland is considered a food desert because of the lack of access to affordable, healthy, fresh food.
-Some studies have found that food was considered one of the highest priorities and came second to shelter.
-The participants claim that they knew how to eat healthy and about the importance of a nutritious diet, but the availability and cost of the food outweighed potential health outcomes.
-The people were more concerned about getting enough food that they would not starve rather than focusing on the nutrition of what they were eating.
+The socioeconomic disparities that affect the East Oakland community also manifest as food scarcity, compounded by a paucity of fresh foods and grocery stores within the area.
+Academic interviews of East Oakland residents have found that locals consider food as one of the highest priorities, coming second only to shelter.
+Interviewees in this study expressed understanding of how to eat healthy and the importance of nutrition, but must prioritize the availability and price of food over its nutritional benefits (or lack thereof).

 With the changes in state funding to housing and the movement of impoverished groups in the 1930s, East Oakland became an area where poorer people lived which also resulted in a major loss of industry as businesses and markets started to close down and relocate to more financially sustainable areas.
 As time went on, supermarkets and other businesses saw East Oakland as an “undesirable place for residential and commercial investment” so few new stores opened up in place of the ones that left.
 The smaller commercial stores that did stick around were forced to raise the prices of their food and focus more on selling alcohol and tobacco products to stay afloat.
 In the flatlands of East Oakland there are only four supermarkets and over 40 liquor stores.
 Alcohol was easy to sell and made the stores more money, but the number of liquor stores is proportional to the levels of crime in violence in the area.
 Additionally, the majority of the population of East Oakland are Latinos and African Americans, both groups who have higher predisposition to alcohol-related diseases.

 As far as the stores that do sell food, a study by YPAR (Youth Participatory Action Research) 2.0 showed that the most available foods were chips, soda, and candy.
 Because it is cheap and available, these are the foods that people buy although they have little to no nutritional value and make people at a higher risk for diabetes, obesity, and other health problems.
 YPAR 2.0 is a method of conducting research done by the youth in the community to try and address the problems they and their families face.
 By going across East Oakland and classifying it as a food desert and critiquing the limited access to healthy food, they pushed for liquor and corner stores to have fresh produce and nutritious staple foods visible and affordable to the members of the community.
 As a result, stores responded and started to sell fresh produce from local farmers and receive deliveries twice a week for fresh produce.